Help users to help themselves, promote self-service and only if needed find out the best way to contact IKEA.

-As an example, there are multiple ways for a customer that has ordered something online to find out the status of their order:
+There are multiple ways for a customer that has ordered something online to find out the status of an order:

 But users also end up in the mindset that they "need to contact" IKEA and start looking for contact details.

 Showing contact options without knowing the user's intent

 Research showed that IKEA presented all contact details at once – without understanding the intent of the user.
 Showing multiple contact options such as call, chat, and social media caused a lot of contacts that added up to long queue times which made customers unhappy and frustrated.

 If we could help users to help themselves, especially on more simple issues, it would free up time for co-workers to help out on more complex issues.
 Only if needed we could tell users how to contact IKEA.